 If you’re a wine-o (like me!) head to Page Spring Cellars.
 Located 15-miles outside of Sedona in Cornville, Page Springs is a great place to go if you want to be outdoors enjoying the sunshine.
 Not to mention there is an indoor seating area for the hot summers.
 I have to say, I’m less than impressed with any wine grown in Arizona but its a fun and cute place to sit amongst the vineyards and try something different.

 If you like… Art

-I think its clear where I stand on the Flagstaff vs Sedona debate.
+I think it’s clear where I stand on the Flagstaff vs Sedona debate.
 But even better?
-These two towns are located only an hour from each other so if you have the time you can definitely visit both.
-Both Flagstaff / Sedona are family friendly, for nature enthusiasts, and for those who are looking for a quick getaway.
+These two towns are located only an hour from each other so if you have the time you can visit both.
+Both Flagstaff / Sedona is family-friendly, for nature enthusiasts, and for those who are looking for a quick getaway.
 Now you tell me, in your opinion which do you like visiting more and why?